xLightsSequencer/xLights/README.txt

 ---------------------------------
    -- enh (gil)    Improve drawing of 3 point models (Arch, Candy Cane, Icicles) when green square is right of blue square.
                    Note: If model changes look because it was on a tilt an X rotation with the red rotate handle should fix it.
+   -- enh (scott)  Added the ability to scale/offset DMX Values in the DMX Remap Dialog -- enh (scott)  Added per model color to DXF file export using the Tag Color -- enh (scott)  Added Search Box to SubModel Dialog -- enh (scott)  Add Ability to Merge/Copy The Submodels on Replace Model with a Model -- enh (scott)  add "${UPPER}" and "${LOWER}" to Text Effect -- enh (scott)  Added JSON format import mapping file.
+   -- enh (scott)  Added Align Front, Back, & To Ground KeyBindings.
+   -- bug (scott)  Fix DMX Beam Always On when using Color Wheel -- bug (scott)  Fix Package Sequence from automation API -- bug (scott)  Fix SubModel Dialog not persisting screen position and size.

 2022.17 September 8, 2022
    -- enh (keith)  Add xSchedule Remote Falcon option to send the first playing effect as the currently playing sequence -- enh (keith)  Add SVG support to the shapes effect (some SVGs with gradients may have an issue)